wonha/Pay-Baymax-SoftwareEngineerChallange/CodingTask/development-specification.md

 ... _(skip)_ ...

 ### Extended Requirements
-This section clarifies several requirement details and add more requirements based on usecase assumption.
+This section clarifies several requirement details and add more requirements based on usecases assumption.

 - The immutable queue should permit all elements (including null).